Election rout could weaken Hollande's reform drive, tilt growth debate

 There will be a lot of focus on how strongly it will word any warning to France and the degree of pressure on reforms, especially after Hollande lashed back at the Commission last year for trying to "dictate" terms of France's pension reform.

-For some of France's neighbours the fact that the same messages are repeated every year is proof it is not doing enough.
+For some of France's neighbors the fact that the same messages are repeated every year is proof it is not doing enough.

 The French discourse is "Germany must come to France's rescue and change all of Europe's policies ... but in Germany we see no contradiction between tidying up finances and growth," a high-ranking German official said.